Joining the Club – FAQs

 Q: How soon can I complete my training after I join?

-Once you join the Club you will be expected to have your own recovery equipment to go with your rated recovery points (snatch strap, rated shackles) and a UHF radio to attend trips.
+Before you take part in club trips, you will be expected to have your own recovery equipment to go with your rated recovery points (snatch strap, rated shackles) and a UHF radio (handheld or vehicle mounted).

 Q: What training does the club offer?